cute-jumper/bing-dict.el/README.md

     (setq bing-dict-pronunciation-style 'uk)

-You can also build your own vocabulary:
+You can also build your own vocabulary by saving all your queries and their results into `bing-dict-org-file` (which points to `~/.emacs.d/bing-dict/vocabulary.org` by default):

     (setq bing-dict-save-search-result t)

+By setting `bing-dict-org-file`, you can change where all the queries and results are saved:

-    (setq bing-dict-org-file "your/path/your_vocabulary.org")
+    (setq bing-dict-org-file "/path/to/your_vocabulary.org")

 screenshot: